atokad5/lazy-loading/readme.md

 # Lazy Loading

 ## Installation
-You can either go into this project and copy the js file in /src/js/lazy-loading.js or run

-`npm install lazy-loading-js`
+`npm install lazy-loader-js`

+and in your main js file

+`import lazyLoading from "lazy-loader-js"`

 ## Intro
 This lazy loading script provides a feature that holds the height of your DOM, even when your images haven't fully loaded yet and while they are being loaded in.